bluenviron/gortsplib/README.md

     * Generate RTCP receiver reports (UDP only)
     * Reorder incoming RTP packets (UDP only)
   * Publish
-    * Publish streams to servers with the UDP or TCP transport protocol
+    * Publish media streams to servers with the UDP or TCP transport protocol
     * Publish TLS-encrypted streams (TCP only)
     * Switch transport protocol automatically
     * Pause without disconnecting from the server